litmuschaos/litmus-docs/website/docs/concepts/observe-workflow.md

 On clicking the <b>View Logs & Results</b> button in the table, a pop-over is displayed with the logs of the selected step. <br/><br/>
 <img src={require('../assets/workflow-observe-table-logs.png').default} width="800" />

+## Summary
+After scheduling a workflow, a user can view the details of the running workflow from the ChaosCenter.
+ChaosCenter provides a realtime graph that is used to visualise the workflow and get the details of individual step of the workflow.
+Important details like the logs and target applications can be viewed from ChaosCenter.
+These logs are also downloadable.
+User can view the details in 2 different ways i.e `Graph View` and `Table View`.
+Once the workflow exection is completed, the resiliency score is calcualted and the ChaosResult for the ChaosEngine pods are available now.

 ## Learn More

 - [Explore Probes](probes)